nicholaspung/productivity-hub-api/README.md

 ## Example of how to move Django models around in apps

-Examples that require some downtime when changing models around in apps
+Examples that require database downtime when changing models around in apps

 - Use `python manage.py sqlmigrate xxxx` to check the generated SQL statements created by Django.
 Modify if needed